CMFTIME7/OBP-cancer/README.md

 ---
 ## Workflow - metaanalysis
+The schematic overview of the meta-analysis approach using research questions from the structured literature overview
 ![The schematic overview of the meta-analysis approach using research questions from the structured literature overview. ](OBP-cancer-workflow.png)

 ---